The Frizzled Leek

 ↓ Jump to Recipe

 Sous Vide Thanksgiving Turkey is the best way to get a perfectly cooked turkey every time!
-Free up your oven so you can stuff it with great things like pie, bread, and stuffing!
+Free up your oven so you can stuff it with great things like Sweet Potato Casserole, bread, and stuffing!

 Roasting a whole turkey in the oven is almost impossible to get crispy skin and juicy breast meat.
 If you are tired of stressing over Thanksgiving Day, we are going to show you a better way to turkey!